Pope wants light shed on 40-year-old mystery of missing Vatican girl

 In January, Vatican chief prosecutor Alessandro Diddi reopened a previous inconclusive Vatican investigation after he inherited files from his retired predecessor.

-Emanuela's older brother Pietro and the family lawyer, Laura Sgro, were meeting with Diddi in the Vatican on Tuesday afternoon.

-In an interview in Corriere della Sera ahead of the meeting, Diddi said Pope Francis wants "the truth to emerge without any reservations".
+In an interview with Corriere della Sera newspaper ahead of the meeting, Diddi said Pope Francis wants "the truth to emerge without any reservations".
 He said the pope had an "iron will" regarding the case.

+Emanuela's older brother Pietro and the family lawyer, Laura Sgro, met with Diddi in the Vatican for more than five hours on Tuesday afternoon.

+"We hope this can shed light on this episode and write a page of history," Sgro told reporters afterwards, saying that the Vatican's openness and the pope's determination was "absolutely positive".

 Theories about Orlandi's disappearance have run the gamut.
 In the 1980s, Italian media speculated she had been kidnapped in an attempt to secure freedom for Mehmet Ali Agca, the Turk jailed in 1981 for trying to assassinate Pope John Paul II, though nothing came of the link and the suggestion faded.